Squadrick/squadrick.github.io/_posts/2020-05-24-going-faster-than-memcpy.md

 which is the latest instruction set that the CPU on my laptop supports.
 With `VEC_SIZE = 32`, it copies 32 bytes at a time.

-`unaigned`: This is a generic version of `memmove` that can copy between any pointer locations irrespective of their alignment.
-Unaligned pointers increase complexity for copy loop when using vectorized instructions.
-The unaligned starting and ending pointers must be copied separately before hitting the optimized loop.
+`unaligned`: This is a generic version of `memmove` that can copy between any pointer locations irrespective of their alignment.
+Unaligned pointers increase complexity for the copy loop when using vectorized instructions.
+The unaligned preceeding and trailing memory locations must be copied separately before hitting the optimized loop.

 `memmove-vec-unaligned-erms.S` holds the actual implementation in assembly.
 A few things that the implementation does:

 1. It uses `REP MOVS` only if the data is greater than 4kB.
-For values smaller than that is uses SSE2 optimization.
+For smaller values it uses the SSE2 optimization.

-2. For handling `unaligned` pointers, it uses the following blocks:
+3. For handling `unaligned` pointers, it uses the following blocks:
    - 16 to 31: `vmovdqu`
    - 15 to 8: `movq`
    - 7 to 4: `movl`
    - 3 to 2: `movzwl` and `movw`

-3. `VMOVNT` defined above is for doing non-temporal(NT) moves.
+4. `VMOVNT` defined above is for doing non-temporal(NT) moves.
 NT instructions are used when there is an overlap between destination and source since destination may be in cache when source is loaded.
 Uses `prefetcht0` to load data into cache (all levels: t0).
 In the current iteration, we prefetch the